NUCS349/hw2-knn/problems.tex.md

 ## Free response questions (5 points)

-### Question Set 1:
- 1. (0.25 points) Your boss gives your very large datasets.
-What problems do you see coming up with implementing kNN?
-Name a few of them.

- 2. (0.25 points) Discuss possible solutions to the problems you have identified above.

-### Question Set 2:

-1. (0.25 points) Assume you have a K-nearest neighbor (KNN) classifier for doing a 2-way classification.
+1. (0.5 points) Assume you have a K-nearest neighbor (KNN) classifier for doing a 2-way classification.
 Assume it uses an $L^p$ norm distance metric (e.g. Euclidean, Manhattan, etc.).
 Assume a naive implementation, like the one taught to you in class.
 What is the time complexity to select a class label for a new point using this model?
 Give your answer as a function of the number of points, $n$, in the data set.
 What is the space complexity of the model, in terms of $n$ and the number of dimensions $d$ in the vector representing each data point?
 Explain your reasoning.

 2. (0.25 points) What is the time-complexity of training a KNN classifier, in terms of the number of points in the training data, $n$, and the number of dimensions $d$ in the vector representing each data point?
 Explain your reasoning.